robertozanchi/enron-data-ml/README.md

 ## Introduction
 ### Aim of the project
-This project applies machine learning techniques and algorithms to perform data analysis and answer the following question: can the people behind the Enron fraud (aka persons of interest, or POI's) be identified on the basis of their emails and financial data?
+This project applies machine learning techniques and algorithms to answer the following question: can the people behind the Enron fraud (aka persons of interest, or POI's) be identified on the basis of their emails and financial data?

+### Approach

 ### Key results